Rabutu/emuqu/README.md

 ## Projects
 [100 Projects](https://www.100projects.dev/) - Cycle through these and implement them in Nim, as much as possible!
-[Advent of Code](https://adventofcode.com/) - Get comfortable with Nim's data types, conditionals, and loops, then start crushing these!
+[Advent of Code](https://adventofcode.com/) - Get comfortable with Nim's data types, conditionals, and loops, then crush these!